 Allegro impresses… for about three minutes

 The Allegro was launched in May 1973, and the new small family car’s launch timing was perfect.
-Maxi had failed to make an impact on the market; ADO16 sales were fading, (Morris versions had been discontinued to make way for the Marina).
+Maxi had failed to make an impact on the market and ADO16 sales were fading (Morris versions had been discontinued to make way for the Marina).
 The Ford Cortina, once a rival to the ADO16, had grown significantly in size and the new Mk3 was having teething troubles – so the new car was launched with an air of optimism.
-Allegro had been developed thoroughly and BL management believed it would be a great success.
+The Allegro had been developed thoroughly and BL management believed it would be a great success.

 At launch, Longbridge was producing around 1100 to 1200 Allegros per week, giving what BL management claimed was the best launch of any of the company’s cars to date.
-BLMC claimed it had built up a stockpile of 10,000 cars ready for sale to the public, and hoped for an 8-10 per cent UK market penetration.
+BLMC claimed it had built up a stockpile of 10,000 cars ready for sale to the public, and hoped for an eight to ten per cent UK market penetration.